techgrounds/techgrounds-YounesMahria/01_Security_1/SEC-01 Network Detection.md

 We gaan alle network scannen op 10.171.154.x dus dan type `nmap 10.171.154.*`
 ![resultaat](/00_includes/SEC-01-resultaat3.png "resultaat")
 Hier zie ik een lijst met alle Host-IDs die verbonden zijn binnen het Linux Netwerk.
+(sudo nmap -F 10.171.154.0/24)

+Nmap scan report for nest-yo-mahria.lxd (10.171.154.90)
+Host is up (0.000087s latency).
+Not shown: 99 filtered ports
+PORT   STATE SERVICE
+22/tcp open  ssh
+MAC Address: 00:16:3E:7B:21:FC (Xensource)

 ### Open Wireshark in Windows/MacOS Machine.
 Analyse what happens when you open an internet browser.
 (Tip: you will find that Zoom is constantly sending packets over the network.
 You can either turn off Zoom for a minute, or look for the packets sent by the browser between the packets sent by Zoom.)